maptv/maptv.github.io/dec/time/index.md

 the bottom of this article.
-You may also want to cite the Observable notebooks that I adapted into the clock🕓, bar📊chart, map🗺️, and daylight☀️plot visualizations in this article or the 2014 blog post which proposed a system of 20 time zones, each 5
+You may also want to cite the Observable notebooks that I adapted into the clock🕓, bar📊chart, map🗺️, and daylight☀️plot visualizations in this article or the 2014 blog post which proposed a system of 20 decimal time zones, each 5
 <span class="under tool" data-bs-toggle="tooltip"
 data-bs-title="hundredths of a day">centidays</span> wide, based on the [Greenwich